OuhscBbmc/REDCapR/vignettes/TroubleshootingApiCalls.md

  As an administrator, create an account for yourself, and verify that your token works on your server and project.

  1. **Can an administrator query the API successfully with Postman with the user's token?**
- Use Postman as before, but replace your token with the user's token.
-Once the whole problem is solved, consider reissuing a new API token.
+ Use [Postman](http://www.getpostman.com/) as before, but replace your token with the user's token.
+Once the whole problem is solved, reissue new API tokens to both you and the user.

  1. **Can an user query the API successfully with Postman with the their own token?**
  The values they enter should be exactly the same as those entered in the previous step.
 A failure here (assuming the previous step was successful) suggests a network or firewall issue.
-If the server is behind your instituion's firewall, verify the user is connecting successfully through the VPN.
+If the server is behind your institution's firewall, verify the user is connecting successfully through the VPN.

 ## Exporting from REDCap to R
 There are several ways to call REDCap's API from [R](http://cran.r-project.org/).
 The packages [redcap](https://github.com/jeffreyhorner/redcap) and [REDCapR](https://github.com/OuhscBbmc/REDCapR) both rely on the [RCurl](http://cran.r-project.org/web/packages/RCurl) package.